Thinking of visiting Kyushu?

 See: ACROS building (stunning ‘half-pyramid’ architecture cultural centre covered in greenery)

-Stay: Hotel Forza (newly opened just 4 months ago, 30 seconds from Hakata Station)
+Stay: Hotel Forza (just thirty seconds from Hakata Station)

 Day 2: Fukuoka

-Activity: Stroll around Ohori Park (walk across bridges connecting 3 islands in a large lake)
+Activity: Stroll around Ohori Park (walk across bridges connecting three islands in a large lake)

 Lunch: Restaurant Mizutaki Nagano (top quality, proper nabe, reservations essential)